nsping13/GAN-Steerability-without-optimization/README.md

 ## UNSUPERVISED EXPLORATION OF TRANSFORMATIONS
-Linear principal directions are based on right singular vectors of the SVD on the FC weight matrix. and can be easily extracted by torch.svd() function.
-Here the flags for the first layer paths i.e., all principal directions extracted from the first weight matrix:
+The principal latent space directios are based on the right singular vectors of the SVD on the FC weight matrix.
+Here the flags for the first layer unsupervised paths i.e., all principal latent space directions extracted from the first weight matrix:

 Path | Flag
 ------------ | -------------
 Linear  | 'svd_linear'
 Great circle | 'svd_gcircle'
 Small circle | 'svd_scircle'

-And here all flags relevant for the corresponding paths of other scaales:
+And here the corresponding paths of other scales:

 Path | Flag
 ------------ | -------------